 “Please, call me Little Juanito, Mr. Delroy.”
 The infamous male prostitute had a slight build and wore nothing but sandals and a pair of navy-blue Speedo briefs, his body hair shaved entirely smooth, except for his expressive eyebrows and a slicked back pompadour hairdo, his skin tone a deep butterscotch with small diameter scarlet-colored nipples.

-The Hepcats of Disaster appear, strolling down the riverbank, snapping their fingers in time.
+The Hepcats of Disaster appear, strolling through the partially finished casino, snapping their fingers in time.
 They’re singing acapella in four-part harmony.
 It’s a lively bebop tune with an allegro beat:

 Little Juanito in the shack out back